FAQ

 Example

-So If we assume that in 2016 you are a shop owner with a turnover in 2016 of £10 million who used 100,000 cardboard boxes, each of which weighed 1kg, which were stapled with steel pins - 10g per box - to package your perfume, which was wrapped in tissue paper (25g per box) and put in a glass bottle (200g) with a plastic top (50g).
+So if we assume that in 2016 you are a shop owner with a turnover in 2016 of £10 million who used 100,000 cardboard boxes, each of which weighed 1kg, which were stapled with steel pins - 10g per box - to package your perfume, which was wrapped in tissue paper (25g per box) and put in a glass bottle (200g) with a plastic top (50g).

 You meet the criteria because your turnover is greater than £2 million, and you handle more that 50 tonnes of packaging (100,000 x 1 kg = 100 tonnes of paper packaging)